 - Project Summer

 The purpose of this project was to identify the skills, experiences, supports, and connections that youth with disabilities need—both during the school year and summer months—to transition successfully into adulthood.

 - Wisconsin PROMISE Grant

 The Promoting the Readiness of Minors in Supplemental Security Income (PROMISE) initiative is intended to improve services for youth SSI (Social Security Supplemental Security Income) recipients and their families to help youth recipients achieve better outcomes, including graduating from high school ready for college and a career, completing post-secondary education and job training, and obtaining competitive employment in an integrated setting.

 - Wisconsin Self-Determination Conference

-In collaboration with WI BPDD, Waisman is helping coordinate this 2 ½ day conference with an emphasis on self-determination and self-advocacy skill development.
+In collaboration with Wisconsin Board for People with Developmental Disabilities (WI BPDD), Waisman is helping coordinate this 2 ½ day conference with an emphasis on self-determination and self-advocacy skill development.